-Cleo hugged back “you have helped me so I think we can call it even…..I would still like to be your friend…as you offered while I was on class-J. I know that I am quite different, probably a bit scary so you don’t have to say yes..”
-Cleo looked away for a bit, saying that was hard.
+Cleo hugged back “you have helped me so I think we can call it even…..I would still like to be your friend…as you offered while I was on class-J. I know that I am quite different, probably a bit scary so you don’t have to say yes...”
+Cleo looked away, saying that was hard.

 Ida looked confused again “why on Terra would I think you were scary?” she was probably just being nice.

-Cleo tried to laugh a bit “I know how people view me, even those who supported me were afraid.
+Cleo tried to laugh, it sounded very forced “I know how people view me, even those who supported me were afraid.
 The propaganda they showed you probably showed me as some horrible tyrant, right?”
 Ida looked down now.

 Ida seemed to notice “hey, we don’t need to talk about it.
 I would love to be your friend, you can always come to me and mistress if you want to hang out.”
 Cleo locked the guilt away once more, best to not think about it.

 Cleo smiled, “that sounds very nice, perhaps you could come over to us as well.”
-Ida nodded and leaned into her, it felt nice and they cuddled for a bit
+Ida nodded and leaned into her, the physical closeness was more comforting than words could ever manage,

 They sat together and cuddled until there was a knock on the door.
 Ida gave her a kiss on the cheek and stood up “that must be mistress.”
 She walked over to the door and opened it, correct to her words the huge affini stood outside.

 Vonzin gave Ida a pat on the head “thank you for taking care of Cleo while I was busy.
 Cleo, it's time for your checkup.”
-Cleo stood up and walked over, Ida gave her a final hug and waved goodbye.
-Cleo waved back as she followed Vonzin past the now empty waiting room.
+She stood up and walked over, Ida gave her a final hug and waved goodbye.

-Vonzin sounded almost a bit guilty “sorry that you had to wait, a new selection of vets had to travel down to the surface, so more work for me.”
+Vonzin almost sounded guilty “sorry that you had to wait, a new selection of vets had to travel down to the surface, so more work for me.”
 Was there any part of society on the ship that was not strained?

 They entered the doctor’s office, it felt wrong for Vonzin to apologize for something she had caused. “don’t worry, I can live with a bit of waiting and it was nice to meet up with Ida.”
 Cleo walked up to the chair and sat down, she knew what to do.

 Still a month?
 “I feel fine, are you sure it will take that long?”
-The doctor sighed a bit.
+The doctor sighed.